 - Specify filter coefficients via input port

-- When this option is enabled, the tool allows you to specify reloadable filter coefficients via input port.
+- When this option is enabled, the tool allows you to specify filter coefficients via the input port.

 - Filter coefficients

-- This field should be specified with the asymmetric filter coefficients and must be in the range 4 to 240 and must be an integer multiple of the decimation factor.
+- Specifies the asymmetric filter coefficients.
+The filter length must be in the range 4 to 240 and must be an integer multiple of the decimation factor.

 - Decimation factor

 - An unsigned integer which describes the decimation factor of the filter.
-It must be in the range 2 to 16.
-The decimation factor should be less that the interpolation factor and should not be divisible by the interpolation factor.
+It must be in the range 2 to 7.

 - Input window size (Number of samples)

 - Describes the number of samples used as an input to the filter function.
 The number of values in the output window will be (Input window size/decimation factor).
-The input window size multipled by the Interpolation factor and divided by the decimation factor.
-In this instance it would result in a fraction number of output samples which would be rounded down.
+The input window size must be an integer multiple of the decimation factor and the resulting output window size must be a multiple of 256 bits.